North Business College Complex

 East Lansing, MI 48824

-The MS in Business Analytics offers courses in three core areas:
+The MS in Business Analytics program focuses on three core areas:

 - Training our students to be leaders in business data management process and business analytics approaches